 - If the burning smell continues after you have made the necessary changes stop using it.
 You should contact the manufacturer of the fireplace or an HVAC technician.

-Another reason why your electric fireplace smells like burning or gas could be because the chimney is dirty.
+Another reason why your electric fireplace smells like burning plastic or gas could be because the chimney is dirty.
 This is true regardless of whether you own a vented fireplace or not.

 Here are a few reasons why a dirty chimney might be the issue:

 - Your electrical insert is covered in residue.
 This residue could be creosote or soot deposits.
 These deposits heat up when the fireplace is on and begins to smell.